NIA arrests main arms supplier in ISIS inspired module case

 Also Read | After busting ISIS inspired module, NIA digs deeper

+NIA officials say that they had learnt that Naeem had been supplying arms to the module.
 This came up during the investigation and raids that the NIA had carried out over the past one week.
 We are questioning him for more details and will also try to get to the bottom of how the he was bringing in the arms.

 On January 1, the NIA conducted further raids in Delhi and UP.
 Raids were conducted at Saidapur village of Amroha from where it had last week arrested four persons.

 In all ten persons were arrested after the module was busted.
 With Naeem's arrest, the number of arrests has gone up to 11.

 In all ten persons were arrested of which four were from Amroha.
 NIA officials tell OneIndia that there are several more persons under the scanner.
 The interrogation of the ten accused persons has led to more names who could also be part of this module, the officer also informed.